KevinRansom/llmresearch/ContextSummary - MCP spec.md

    ?? com.modelweave.memory/
       ?? memory-tool.module.json
       ??
 ModelWeave.Memory.dll
+      ?? docs/
+      ?   ?? usage.md
+      ?? samples/
+          ?? test_invocation.json
 ```

 ---

 ## 4. Host Integration Steps

 1. **Module Discovery**
-    On startup, Gemma scans `.mcp/modules/*/memory-tool.module.json`.
+   On startup, the LLM scans all `.mcp/modules/*/memory-tool.module.json` files to enumerate available MCP modules.

 2. **Tool Registration**
-    It reads the `commands` array and adds each to the LLM’s tool list in the system prompt.
+   It parses the `commands` block and incorporates each tool into the system prompt for tool-calling LLMs.

 3. **Invocation Handling**
-    When the LLM emits a `tool_call` for `recall_memory`, Gemma routes it to `MemoryModule.InvokeAsync()`.
+   When the model emits a `tool_call` for `recall_memory`, Gemma dispatches it to `MemoryModule.InvokeAsync()`.

 4. **Context Injection**
-    Gemma appends the `summary` result as an assistant message, then resumes the conversation.

----

-You now have a correct MCP (Model Control Protocol) spec.
-Open these files in your .NET project, fire up GitHub Copilot, and let it generate the supporting classes (`MemoryStore`, JSON (de)serialization, error handling) to complete the module.
+   On successful completion, the LLM appends the `summary` to the assistant message stream and continues the session.
+If the call fails, fallback behavior (no-op, retry, or omission) must be handled gracefully by the host runtime.

+Drafted by Kevin, annotated by Gemma, assembled by Copilot (Dood by nature, Copilot by name).